10 Facts To Help Keep Your Pet’s Temperature Normal

 We are also fans of this thermal water bottle and bowl that makes a drink of water for your pet a breeze.
 Available in great colors and just the right size to drop into your backpack, hang on your wrist or to fill one of the drink holders in the car.
 Fill with cool but not ice water.

 Pets were born to know how to regulate their temperatures in most normal weather settings, but when they are exposed to extremely hot days, extensive exercise or cold weather, they might need a little intervention.
 It is important to think about when you groom your pup to ensure that you don’t remove their ability to regulate their temperature on their own as much as possible.

 Before heading out on very warm day or spending time outside in the cold with your pet, you want to make sure you are both well prepared.
 Oh and don’t forget dog shoes if you will be hiking on hot or snow covered cold surfaces.

 Thanks for stopping by and we hope these 10 facts to help you keep your pet’s temperature normal will make a difference.
-For more ideas and products we have found that are ideal for spending time outdoors with pets check out our Pinterest Board – Best Outdoor Products For Pets
+If you love to spend time outdoors with your pets, here is a great article you might enjoy – Tips For Outdoor Travel With Pets

 Help us share the facts!!!
 Pin or share with your best pet lovers!